 The safety unit includes instruction in topics such as lockout-tagout, personal protective equipment, OSHA compliance, material safety data sheets, handling and storage of materials and emergency response procedures.
-OSHA 10-hour General Industry Outreach Training, forklift training, and hoisting and rigging.

-31-420-322 Intro to Manual Mill 1.00 Credit
+31-420-322 Intro to Manual Mill

 This course will provide instruction and practice in the use of milling machines and various processes performed on them.
 Students will learn about mills, associated processes, milling machine tooling, and related safety/maintenance issues.